 We currently do not have any product candidates that have gained regulatory approval for sale in China, the U.S., the European Union or any other country, and we may never have marketable drugs.
 Our business is substantially dependent on our ability to complete the development of, obtain regulatory approval for and successfully commercialize product candidates in a timely manner.
 We cannot commercialize product candidates without first obtaining regulatory approval to market each drug from the FDA, NMPA, EMA and comparable regulatory authorities.
-Plinabulin is currently in two clinical developmental programs: one as an anti-cancer therapy in the treatment of NSCLC and the second in CIN.
+Plinabulin is currently being studied in two clinical developmental programs: one as an anti-cancer therapy, with top-line final data expected in mid-year of 2021 from a Phase 3 trial in NSCLC (DUBLIN-3), and in the treatment of CIN, for which we have submitted an NDA filing in the U.S. and China in March 2021.
 Plinabulin has been studied in preclinical models and in Phase 1/2 trials to investigate its therapeutic potential in combination with immuno-oncology agents.
 These trials and future trials may not be successful, and regulators may not agree with our conclusions regarding the studies in animals and clinical trials we have conducted to date.

 Before obtaining regulatory approvals for the commercial sale of any product candidate for a target indication, we must demonstrate in studies in animals and well-controlled clinical trials, and to the satisfaction of the FDA with respect to approval in the U.S., that the product candidate is safe and effective for use for that target indication and that the manufacturing facilities, processes and controls are adequate.
 For U.S. approval, an NDA must include extensive preclinical studies and clinical data and supporting information to establish the product candidate's safety and effectiveness for each target indication.
 The NDA must also include significant information regarding the chemistry, manufacturing and controls for the drug.
 Obtaining approval of an NDA is a lengthy, expensive and uncertain process, and approval may not be obtained.
-If we submit an NDA to the FDA, the FDA decides whether to accept or reject the submission for filing and any submissions we make may not be accepted for filing and review by the FDA.
+The FDA may decide not to accept our submission for filing, including the NDA submission we made in March 2021.